google/clusterfuzz/docs/clusterfuzz/architecture.md

 ClusterFuzz is written in Python and Go.
 It runs on **Linux**, **macOS**, and **Windows**.

 ## Requirements
-It runs on the [Google Cloud Platform](https://cloud.google.com/), and depends on a number of services:
+ClusterFuzz runs on the [Google Cloud Platform](https://cloud.google.com/) and depends on a number of services:
 - Compute Engine (Not strictly necessary.
-Bots can run anywhere).
+Bots can run anywhere.)
 - App Engine
 - Cloud Storage
 - Cloud Datastore